 "It is not art.
-No, not human art. were held on her head by a plastic Bee art, maybe.
-This young man is
+No, not human art. exploiting bees."

-In front of the commissioned piece of ten-year-olds on the streets of stands a young woman, stunned.
-The piece, "Apiscaryatid," is a record of a completed process.
+In front of the commissioned piece piece, "Apiscaryatid," is a record of a completed process.
 It is a life-size naked female figure of beeswax.
 One foot is held slightly to one side.
 The arms are held in back, hands clasped.
 The head is in a relaxed position.
 The whole stance is easy, natural.
-The had come together on a mild afternoon young woman gazing at the figure says, "I came prepared to laugh at this, but I'm moved by its power beyond telling."
+The this, but I'm moved by its power beyond telling."